We know those first page numbers sound tempting, but they should always be taken with a whole sack of salt.

 Why do SEO agencies have such a bad reputation?

-Anyone who guarantees you a place on the first page of Google search results should be instantly dismissed.
+Anyone who guarantees you a particular place on Google search results should be instantly dismissed.
+The reason?
 You cannot control Google, and you cannot control how much time and money your competitors are spending on their SEO efforts.
-For those reasons, no Google rank is ever guarantee-able.
+For those reasons, no Google rank is ever truly guarantee-able.

 Over the years, we have worked with many SEO agencies through mutual clients, and as a result, we’ve learned a lot about exactly what they do.
-From these experiences, combined with endless stories from clients who have previously engaged SEO agencies, we strongly believe that the reputation is (far more often than not) well-deserved.
+From these direct experiences, combined with seemingly endless accounts from clients who have previously engaged SEO agencies, we strongly believe that the reputation is (far more often than not) well-deserved (with one or two notable exceptions – but more on this later).

-To put it bluntly, most SEO agencies spend a great deal of effort making their job sound more complex than it is, while doing the absolute bare minimum, and most of the time – not even that.
+To put it bluntly, most SEO agencies spend a great deal of effort making their job sound as complex as possible so that clients don’t feel confident enough to question them, all while doing the absolute bare minimum, and most of the time – not even that.
 It is regular practice for them to copy and paste their reports from month to month and tell clients not to expect significant results for the first year as the default excuse as to why nothing much seems to happen.
 By the time the one year mark comes around, little has changed, the clients move on and new ones replace them.
 And so the cycle continues.

 Even if semi-well intended, many SEO agencies are owned and operated by people who have very little to no experience with any of the services they sell.
-They simply provide the face of the business and outsource most, if not all of the non-client-facing work (usually to the cheapest possible offshore labour) with absolutely no form of quality control in place.
+They simply provide the face of the business and outsource most, if not all of the non-client-facing work (usually to the cheapest possible offshore labour) with little to no form of quality control in place.
 They also frequently exploit people from nations with struggling economies who will work long hours for wages they can’t live off without needing to juggle multiple jobs.
-The going rate for a worker from the Philippines is anywhere between AU$250 – AU$450 per week for 40 hours of work.
-That’s at most AU$11.25 per hour – less than half the minimum wage in Australia.